Code of Professional Practice and Ethics

 • Trichologists can use the Code to reflect on and maintain their professionalism.

 • Educators can use the Code to help students understand what it means to be a professional Trichologist.

 It is the responsibility of all members to know the provisions of the current rules.
 Members shall comply with this Code of Professional Practice and Ethics and any other standards or regulations as directed by the Institute, which shall be binding at all times in their professional activities.

-Failure by a Member to adhere to the Code will result in disciplinary action.
+Failure by a member to adhere to the Code will result in disciplinary action.
 This will bring your fitness to practice into question and can endanger your registered member status.
-If there is gross negligence or misconduct, the name of the member will be removed from the register and the appropriate authorities will be informed of such action.
+Gross negligence or misconduct will result in the name of the member being removed from the register and the appropriate authorities will be informed of such action.
 All privileges of membership will be withdrawn.

 This Code applies to all classes of membership.

 General Rules for Registered Members